Skip to content

 Sarah is a health writer, not a physician, psychologist, or therapist.
 She does not diagnose, prescribe, or recommend medication.
 Her role is to help you come into a clinical appointment better prepared.

 We keep writer credentials honest on purpose.
-If you want the full methodology — source tiers, correction policy, how we handle medical claims — read our editorial & sourcing policy.
+If you want the full methodology, including source tiers, correction policy, and how we handle medical claims, read our editorial & sourcing policy.

 Articles by Sarah Chen

 Why we publish writer profiles.
 Our articles are written by health writers and editors, not practising clinicians.
-We want that to be obvious — both because it is accurate, and because it affects how you should weight what we write.
+We want that to be obvious because it is accurate and because it affects how you should weigh what we publish.
 For medical decisions, please consult a licensed clinician in your jurisdiction.